 "China has transformed itself from being seen as 'the world's factory' to becoming a hive of technology innovation.
 From artificially intelligent virtual news broadcasters to mobile payments, China's 731 million Internet users are embracing change at breakneck speed.
 Meanwhile, government initiatives are designed to advance the country's tech and increase ideas-driven innovation.
 SRTI Park is ideal for attracting Chinese technology driven investors to start up their business in UAE, showcasing to the world, as a global platform," said Evita Xu Jiahua, Business Development Executive of King and Wood Mallesons MENA.

-Sharjah Research, Technology and Innovation Park (SRTI Park) recently held its first SRTI Park Business Roundtable meeting Read more ...
+Sharjah Research, Technology and Innovation Park (SRTI Park) showcased business opportunities in China.
+Aisha Al Qubaisi, Read more ...